beyondgrep/ack2/dev/questions.md

 this might be something for Ack 2.1.

 **Q:** Should --noenv be allowed in config files/ACK\_OPTIONS (ex. if I want to skip my .ackrc, or /etc/ackrc)

+**Q:** Should we have a --config option for manually adding config files?